You are here

 The medium-sized campus of the U of M system, UMD has all of the advantages of a small liberal arts college yet all the resources of a much larger research university.
 UMD can give you a personalized learning experience, and a degree that has international recognition.

 With world class academics at a University of Minnesota institution, it's no wonder that 97% of UMD's recent graduates are employed or continuing their education and the average starting salary of our graduates is over $41,000 annually.

 With over 11,000 students, UMD is just the right size for you to make real connections, pursue every passion, and find adventure.
 The campus is located on 244 acres, and the majority of buildings (over 50) are interconnected by a series of hallway systems, skyways, and concourses.
 Located in the safe community environment of Duluth, Minnesota, Outdoor Magazine's winner of "Best Outdoor Town in America."
 Duluth is a four-season vacation destination, international shipping town, and is known for its natural beauty.
 It has easy access to Minneapolis-St. Paul, the Boundary Waters Canoe Area (BWCA), and Chicago.

-UMD enrolls 11,018 students representing 41 states and 56 countries.
-This includes 1,269 students of color and 319 international students, which is 14.4% of the student population.
+UMD enrolls 11,168 students representing 41 states and 56 countries.
+This includes 1,353 students of color and 295 international students.
 No matter where we're from, we are all part of the Bulldog family.
 We believe diversity makes a world of difference and are committed to equality, diversity, and social justice.
 At UMD we host programs and provide support for African American, American Indian/Alaskan Native, Asian/Pacific American, Latino/Chicano, LGBTQIA, international students, and students with disabilities.